Project 240

 LSD

-I was never very happy with the VLSD unit from Nissan.
-Given my efforts and expenses, I would have been much better off holding out for a quaife, Kaaz or some other aftermarket equivalent.
-By the time I sold the car, the VLSD unit was not working very well.
-If I were to build another 240sx, I would most certainly pick up a Quaife or comparable unit.
-Save your money and skip on the factory VLSD.
+I was never happy with the VLSD unit from Nissan.
+Considering my efforts and expenses, I would have benefited from installing a Quaife, Kaaz, or some other aftermarket unit.
+By the time I sold my car, with a relatively stock engine, the VLSD had almost completely failed.
+Save your money and skip the factory VLSD.

 Engine

-I’ve witnessed my fair share of KA vs SR vs RB arguments online and I will tell you this: Do what you want…don’t worry what everyone else thinks!
-I’m always a sucker for a small car with a big engine…drop in an LS1, or even an LS7 Nothing like a small block 427 to kick start your day.
+I've witnessed my fair share of KA vs SR vs RB arguments online and I will do you this: Do what you want...don't worry about everyone else thinks!
+I'm always a sucker for a small car with a big engine.
+Drop in an LS1 or even an LS7...nothing like a small block 427 to kick start your day!

-That crazy idea aside, I want to lay out the Nissan alternatives in a way so that you can make an educated decision based on facts rather than opinions.
+Crazy ideas aside, I want to lay out the Nissan alternatives in a way so you can make an educated decision based on facts rather than opinions.

 SR20DET

-Factory turbo power.
-Out of the box, it is a sturdy engine and can make great horsepower with stock internals.
-This engine can rev fairly high and be reliable in the process.
-Had I kept my 240sx, this would be my choice for power.
-With a goal of around 275-300 whp, a small turbo like the Disco Potato would suit my needs and avoid too much turbo lag.
+Factory Turbo Power.
+Out of the box, it is a sturdy engine with the potential to make great horsepower with stock internals.
+This engine can rev fairly high and be reliable doing it.
+Had I kept my 240sx, this would have been my 4 cylinder choice for power.
+With a goal of around 275-300 whp, a small turbo like the Disco Potato (GT28RS) would suit my needs and avoid too much turbo lag.

 The SR20 is an engine that is better suited for road course racing or any kind of extended high performance driving.
-The engine has a shorter stroke and more appropriate piston speeds.
+The engine has a shorter stroke than the KA with more appropriate piston speeds.

-Another element to consider is the bountiful aftermarket for the SR20DET.
+Another consideration is the bountiful aftermarket support for the SR20DET.

 KA24DET aka KA-T

 I really liked this engine.
-Anyone whom I spoke to in the time before I sold my 240 will tell you that I was very serious about going with a built and turbo powered KA.
-Big block 4 cylinder power, long stroke, huge torque…that’s where I focused my thoughts.
+Anyone whom I spoke to, in the time before I sold my 240, will tell you that I was very serious about a big turbo build.
+Big block 4 cylinder power, long stroke, huge torque...that's where I focused my thoughts.
 The KA24DE has a sibling, the KA20DE which used a much shorter stroke.
-Similar to the QR25 being a stroked version of the QR20 found in Japan.
-I’ve ready countless articles discussing how it is difficult to raise the redline for road-course bound QR25’s because of the massive stroke.
-Same holds true for the KA24.
-This isn’t a problem if you are going to autocross or drag race where you aren’t going to have extended periods of maximum use.
+Similar to the QR25 being the stroked version of the QR20 found in Japan.
+I've read countless articles discussing how it is difficult to raise the redline for road-course bound QR's because of the massive stroke.
+The same holds true for the KA24.
+This isn't a problem if you plan to autocross or drag race where you won't experience extended use.

-In the past couple of years, support for the KA24DE has improved but is still lacking the massive aftermarket support of the SR20DET.
+Over the past few years, support for the KA24DE has improved but is still lacking the massive aftermarket support of the SR20DET

 The KA is a very stout engine with a great deal of potential.
-If you are not going to take it out on a road course, you can make some serious reliable horsepower!
+If you are not going to take it out on the road course, you can make some serious reliable horsepower!

 Any RB

-I don’t care what anyone says, this is just an awesome idea.
-There will be issues of weight, but not as much as you would think.
+I don't care what anyone says.
+This is just an awesome idea.
+There will be issues of weight, but not as much as you think.
 A good set of coilovers with custom spring rates will help you compensate for the extra weight.

-Naturally, there is serious potential for massive horsepower, depending on which variant you choose.
-Many companies offer conversion mounting kits that tackle the driveshaft, motor mount and transmission mount issues.
-Getting an RB in the car is not going to be the issue.
+Naturally, there is serious potential for massive horsepower depending on which variant you choose.
+Many companies offer conversion mounting kits that resolve issues with the drive shaft, motor mount and transmission mount issues.
+Getting the RB in is not going to be a problem.

 Good Luck!